-Fed by local rivers, the lake shrinks to nothing in the dry months, which occurs usually February to May or June.
+Fed by local rivers, the lake shrinks to nothing in the dry months, which occurs usually February to September.
 During this time there are great expanses of dry mud flats where fishing boats once plied.
-Visitors can get glimpse of barking deer, bearded pigs, the tiny mouse deer, the Langur monkey, Long-tailed macaque and Flying Fox that inhabit the surrounding peat swamp forest.
+Visitors can get a glimpse of barking deer, bearded pigs, the tiny mouse deer, the Langur monkey, Long-tailed macaque and Flying Fox that inhabit the surrounding peat swamp forest.

 The lake and its fluctuations determine the rhythm of life of the the local Berawan peoples.
 They have developed their own, unique method of fishing called ‘Selambau’ in which they literally scoop up the migrating fish as the water levels change.

 Another notable sight is the ancient Berawan burial platforms or lejeng, which rears out of the waters of the lake supported by two mighty belian columns.